blanksblanks/workspace/LinAlgHW4/src/README.txt

     $ java Least Squares input.txt

     Note: Input file can be called whatever you like.
+It should contain on each line: m
+    C
+    D
+    E

-It should contain: input m (the number of data points), and C, D, E (the coefficients of the parabola equation y = C + Dt + Et*t)
+    where m = the nunumber of data points and C, D, E = the coefficients of the parabola equation y = C + Dt + Et*t

     Example:
     20